 Rising interest rates aren’t a good thing where financing is concerned, but there’s a chance they could work in your favor with savings rates.
 As the Federal Reserve hikes the federal funds rate, the interest you earn on savings (aka your annual percentage yield or APY) tends to increase as well.

-At the time of writing, the best high-yield savings accounts have APYs as high as 2.21%.
+At the time of writing, the best high-yield savings accounts have APYs of more than 5.00%.
 But if you leave your cash in a regular savings account or checking account, you might miss out on this potentially valuable opportunity.
-According to the Federal Deposit Insurance Corporation (FDIC), the average APY on savings accounts in August of 2022 was just 0.13%.
+According to the Federal Deposit Insurance Corporation (FDIC), the average APY on savings accounts in March of 2023 was just 0.37%.

 Some other possible benefits of high-yield savings accounts include no monthly fees, free ATM access, valuable financial apps and more.
 However, because there are so many options and different features available, it’s important to shop around to find the best fit for your situation before you apply for a new high-yield savings account.
 Every account is different and has different features.

 Here are some noteworthy high-yield savings account options you may want to consider.